jiutongzhao/Time-Series-Data-Analysis/README.md

 Imagine listening to an orchestra.
 The audio signal is a complex waveform.
 But your brain can distinguish individual notes — essentially doing spectral analysis!

-In **plasma physics**, spectral analysis helps resolve the basic properties of wave (e.g., amplitutde, compressibility) by revealing dominant frequencies in electric/magnetic field fluctuations.
+In **plasma physics**, spectral analysis helps resolve the basic properties of wave (e.g., amplitude, compressibility) by revealing dominant frequencies in electromagnetic field fluctuations.

 Spectral analysis helps to: